 \begin{proof} This lemma can be proved similarly to Lemma \ref{tileability1} above.
 Each tiling of the halved hexagon $Q_{x}((a_i)_{i=1}^{m})$ (if exist) can be encoded as a family of $m$ disjoint lozenge paths.
 These paths go from a dent on the right side to an odd step on the region's vertical zigzag side (see Figure \ref{Fig:Semitwodent6}).
 We also note that all the lozenge paths go weakly upward.
-In particular, the ending point of a path is always (weakly) higher than the starting point.

-If $Q$ has a tiling, we encode this tiling by disjoint lozenge paths as above.
 For each $t\in [m]$, we consider the dents within the distance $2t$ from the top of the region.
 Each of these dents is connected to one of $t$ odd steps between $1$ and $2t$ (as these lozenge paths go weakly upward).
 It means that the number of dents within the distance $2t$ from the top is at most $t$.
-Equivalently, $|\{a_i\}_{i=1}^{m}\cap[2t]|\leq t.$
+Equivalently, we have $|\{a_i\}_{i=1}^{m}\cap[2t]|\leq t.$

 Reversely, if we have $|\{a_i\}_{i=1}^{m}\cap[2t]|\leq t$, for any $t\in [m]$, then the quartered hexagon $Q_{x}((a_i)_{i=1}^{m})$ always has a tiling as shown in Figure \ref{Fig:Semitwodent6}(b) (the corresponding lozenge paths are indicated by the $m$ shaded hooks).
 This completes the proof. \end{proof}